-Financial assets that are measured at Fair Value through Profit or Loss (FVPL) are recognised on the Balance Sheet when the Authority becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
+Financial assets that are measured at FVPL are recognised on the Balance Sheet when the Authority becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
 Fair value gains and losses are recognized as they arrive in the Surplus or Deficit on the Provision of Services.